THAT THE LORD GOD MIGHT DWELL THERE

 A “home” is infinitely different from a “house.”
 Any skilled carpenter can build a house.
 But a home is where our loved ones are.
 God wants to be loved as well as sheltered.

 But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
 You have come to thousands upon thousands of angels in joyful assembly, to the church of the firstborn, whose names are written in heaven.
-You have come to God, the Judge of all, to the spirits of the righteous made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.
-(Hebrews 12:22-4)
+You have come to God, the Judge of all men, to the spirits of righteous men made perfect, to Jesus the mediator of a new covenant, and to the sprinkled blood that speaks a better word than the blood of Abel.
+(Hebrews 12:22-24)

 He mounted the cherubim and flew; he soared on the wings of the wind.
 (II Samuel 22:11)